 The accelerated approval pathway is usually contingent on a sponsor's agreement to conduct, in a diligent manner, additional post-approval confirmatory studies to verify and describe the product's clinical benefit.
-As a result, a product candidate licensed on this basis is subject to rigorous post-marketing compliance requirements, including the completion of Phase 4 or post-approval clinical trials to confirm the effect on the clinical endpoint.
-Failure to conduct required post-approval studies, or confirm a clinical benefit during post-marketing studies, would allow the FDA to initiate expedited proceedings to withdraw approval of the product.
+Under the Food and Drug Omnibus Reform Act of 2022 (FDORA), the FDA may require, as appropriate, that such trials be underway prior to approval or within a specific time period after the date of approval for a product granted accelerated approval.
+Under FDORA, the FDA has increased its authority for expedited procedures to withdraw approval of the product or indication approved under accelerated approval if, for example, the confirmatory trials fail to confirm a clinical benefit during post-marketing studies.
 All promotional materials for product candidates licensed under accelerated regulations are subject to prior review by the FDA.